mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Ambiguous Selectors

-If multiple struct types are embedded in another struct A, more than one embedded struct type has a method B, an instance of A is created, and a call to method B on this instance is made, an "ambiguous selector" error is triggered at compile-time.
+If all of the following occur, an "ambiguous selector" error is triggered at compile-time.

+1. Multiple struct types are embedded in another struct A.
+2. More than one of the embedded struct types has a method B.
+3. An instance of A is created.
+4. A call to method B on this instance is made.

 An example of this follows:

 ```go